AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/using-visual-report-builder.md

 When you create a new chart, you can save it by clicking the **Save** button at the top right corner of the Visual Report Builder.

-You can choose to save a chart, table, or number (scalar) using the **Type** drop-down and the dashboard to which the report should be saved using the Location dropdown.
+You can choose to save a chart, table, or number (scalar) using the **Type** dropdown and the dashboard to which the report should be saved using the Location dropdown.

 You can then save the report by clicking the **Save to Dashboard** button.